Main Documentation#

 >>> FULL_BB == ~EMPTY_BB True >>> LIGHT_SQUARE_BB == ~DARK_SQUARE_BB True

-- __and__(other: Bitboard) Bitboard #
+- __and__(other: Bitboard | Square) Bitboard#

-Return the intersection of two bitboards.
+Return the intersection of two Bitboards, or a Bitboard with a

 - Returns: